-We have audited the accompanying consolidated financial statements of Mega Uranium Ltd. and its subsidiary, which comprise the consolidated statement of financial position as at September 30, 2016, and the consolidated statements of loss and comprehensive income (loss), equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Mega Uranium Ltd. and its subsidiaries, which comprise the consolidated statements of financial position as at September 30, 2017 and 2016 and the consolidated statements of loss and comprehensive income (loss), cash flows and equity for the years then ended, and a summary of significant accounting policies and other explanatory information.